imagino50/clusteringLearn/README.md

 ## Project purpose
 Detect 'density-based clustering' of a continuous (infinite) stream of 'Events'.
-'Event' attributes : posX, posY, intensity, radius, clusterId.
+'Event' attributes : posX, posY, intensity, radius, clusterId, clustererProbability, clusterExemplar

-The classification of these 'events' is done accordingly to these 4 conditions :
+The classification of these 'events' is done accordingly to these 3 conditions :
 - Events are sent one by one to the stream input
 - Each event intensity decreases while its radius increases over time.
-- To emphase the 'density-based clustering', events **accumulate theirs intensities when they are close enough**.
 - Events with weak intensity are filtered

 ## Steps Process